JonasKorte/DeliriumStudioV/README.md

-# Delirium Audio V
+# Delirium Studio V
-Delirium Audio V is an Open-Source DAW for Windows, Mac OS X &amp; Linux aimed to make producing and recording better, more accessible and more intuitive.
+Delirium Studio V is an Open-Source DAW for Windows, Mac OS X &amp; Linux aimed to make producing and recording better, more accessible and more intuitive.